Thomas Hughes-Hallett: Views on banking and charity

 Hughes-Hallett has called for more bankers and investors from the City of London to be involved in philanthropy and to donate not only time and talent, but also money.
 In a 2002 interview, Hughes-Hallett expressed his surprise when he realised that the people who can afford to donate money usually do not.

 Speaking at the Close Brothers Trustee Leadership Programme, a seminar organised by Close Brothers Asset Management, an investment firm based in the City of London, in 2014, he argued that serving on the Board of Trustees of a philanthropic organisation was valuable work experience for serving on a corporate board.

 In the past, he has expressed the sentiment that his own generation of bankers was far too concerned about making money, but that he believes the younger generation has realised the importance of philanthropy.
 He also expressed hopes that the younger generation of bankers in the City is more generous that his own.

-Sir Thomas has expressed doubts regarding the utility of "social investments", considered sometimes as a sustainable alternative to philanthropy.
+Hughes-Hallett has expressed doubts regarding the utility of "social investments", considered sometimes as a sustainable alternative to philanthropy.
 Specifically, he criticised how social investments are portrayed as a charitable activity, but can often lead to unethical practices, especially in the health sector.